 The program melds aesthetic, functional, technical, and expressive appeal, combine cutting edge technologies with traditional design sensitivities, and use of the newest fibers and processes to create innovative textiles and the fashions and other products that use them.

 Using one piece from your portfolio, tell us what motivated and inspired you to design it.
-Include a description of your design process from creative inspiration to finished object.
+Describe your design process from creative inspiration to finished object.

 Step 2: Submit supporting application materials (official standardized test scores, high school transcripts, fee, etc.).